-Our aims are to establish and maintain an environment for each boy, which will enable them to mature into independent young men.
+Our aims are to establish and maintain an environment for each student, which will enable them to mature into independent young adults.
 As this happens, they will be able to learn academically at their own pace, within a guided framework, and so realise their potential.

 Simply, our aims are to:

-Mathematics is taught in very small groups, usually with a teaching assistant, which are based on individual needs, social and academic, and within a fully inclusive environment which is safe and nurturing.
-One-to-one tuition is sometimes employed to allow different learning rates.
-Work is differentiated to allow the maximum improvement in each boy’s knowledge and leading to full engagement and potential reached in the time that they spend at Breckenbrough.
-This can mean that within a class, boys can be studying different topics, or levels, in Mathematics.
-The ability of our students to accept this in turn helps them to accept other views and behaviours within a social context.
+Mathematics is taught in very small groups within a fully inclusive environment, which aims to be safe and nurturing.
+One-to-one tuition is sometimes employed to support different learning rates.
+Work is differentiated to allow the maximum improvement in each student’s knowledge.
+This can mean that within a class, students can be studying different topics and at different levels.

-Mathematics is an essential part of life and the ‘basics’ are well covered to allow even those who have a short stay with us to leave with enough to help deal with life after school.
-But Mathematics offers so much more and the ability to solve problems is key to being a good mathematician as well as being a fantastic life skill.
-As such, we will ensure that each boy will develop their own way of dealing with simple, and complex, problems so giving them a safer and more comfortable pathway through ‘real life’.
+Mathematics is an essential part of life but offers so much more, with the ability to solve problems being key to being a good mathematician, as well as being a fantastic life skill.
+As such, we will ensure that each student will develop their own way of dealing with simple, and complex, problems so giving them a safer and more comfortable pathway through ‘real life’.

 Programmes of Study

-The boys will follow a more individualised programme than is possible in most schools.
-Generally, they will follow Key Stage 3 up to and until, Year 8.
-Some are not moved until they are ready to extend their knowledge and learning in to the Key Stage 4 (GCSE) curriculum.
-Those who show they are able will be started on Key Stage 5 (‘A’ level) and there is the ability to do Further Maths as a second ‘A’ level as well.
+The students will follow a more individualised programme than is possible in most schools.
+Generally, students will follow Key Stage 3 up to and until Year 9.
+Students are progressed onto the GCSE qualification when they are ready to extend their knowledge and learning.
+There is also the possibility for students in Key Stage 4 to start A Level Mathematics once they have achieved their GCSE qualification.

 A general overview as well as more detail can be seen on AQA’s website.
 This can easily be gained from using the following link: